gelgecnahide/dataVant/README.md

 # Prerequisites for Local
 You must have Git installed.
 If you have Homebrew installed already, simply execute the following in the Terminal: brew install git.
 Otherwise, follow the official guide .
 You must have NPM (Node Package Manager) installed.
 As above, you can use Homebrew: brew install node Otherwise, install it yourself.
+You may prefer using Visual Studio Code
 # Cloning the Repository
 Unless you just want to run the tests on Jenkins, you'll need to clone the repository to your machine.
 Once you have Git installed (as mentioned above), in a terminal, navigate to where you prefer to keep your repos.
 E.g., cd ~/MY/REPOS/PATH (wherever you prefer to keep your Git repositories on your local machine).